macournoyer/fast_output_buffer/README.md

-# FastOutputBuffer

 ---
 ## DO NOT USE

 After some more experimenting.
-This cause some critical issues with the capture helper and the like.
-Fixing this would revert most of the performance improvments.
+This lib caused some critical issues with the capture helper and the like.
+Fixing this would revert most of the performance improvements.

-That was a fun little experiment.
+That was a fun little experiment...
 But all is not lost.
 Check out https://github.com/brianmario/escape_utils to improve rendering perf like crazy in your apps :)

 ---

+# FastOutputBuffer

 A faster output buffer for ActionView.